Conference on the myth of monolingualism

 The LingCologne2021 conference highlights the ubiquity of multilingualism in our lives and around the world.
 In the language sciences, multilingualism is often still treated as a special phenomenon.
 This conference turns the assumption of the monolingual language user as the norm on its head by focusing on the centrality and importance of multilingualism in various contexts, providing insights into how historical, societal, and multimodal aspects shape different realms of multilingualism.

-Although multilingualism has been around as long as human language has, the field is anything but clear: Many associated phenomena have not been sufficiently described nor explained, and further facts and insights are waiting to be explored.
+Many phenomena associated with multilingualism have not been sufficiently described nor explained, and further facts and insights are waiting to be explored.
 The workshop will address this issue, taking on different perspectives and putting realms of multilingualism in the crosshairs that are too often ignored.
 Four key areas will serve as a frame to zoom in on multilingualism: